collins-lagat/arch-updates-rs/README.md

 A simple Rust program that checks for Arch Linux updates using **checkupdates** and displays them in **Waybar**.

+Additionally, it detects when **pacman** and changes the mode to checking.
+It also schedules a check for updates every 5 seconds.
+This is to prevent waybar from displaying that their are available updates when they are none.

 ## Requirements

 - **pacman-contrib** - Arch Linux package that provides `checkupdates`.
 This is strictly required.